 Regardless of the facts of your case, if you’ve been accused of child abuse it is imperative that you speak with a Tampa criminal lawyer immediately.

 The Mayberry Law Firm is a State and Federal criminal defense firm located in Tampa and Clearwater, Florida.
-We are available 24 hours a day, 7 days a week to those in need.
+We are available from 9AM to 5PM, Monday through Friday to those in need.
 Give us a call at 813-444-7435 or 727-771-3847.